Sardinia Itinerary

 70 nautical miles

 Castelsardo is a charming fishing village on the island’s northern coast, nestled between two limestone headlands.
-Take in the spectacular views of the Mediterranean Sea while exploring the narrow cobblestone streets of this ancient village, lined with colorful homes and shops.
+Take in the spectacular views of the Mediterranean Sea while exploring the narrow cobblestone streets lined with colorful homes and shops.

-Make sure to take time to appreciate the historical sites, such as the old Genoese castle, built in the 11th century.
+Take time to appreciate the historical sites, such as the old Genoese castle, built in the 11th century.
 Enjoy the local culture and cuisine and the beautiful sandy beaches nearby.
-With over 100 species of fish in its waters, Castelsardo is an ideal spot for snorkeling or scuba diving on your Sardinia itinerary.
+Castelsardo is an ideal spot for snorkeling or scuba diving on your Sardinia itinerary.
+There are over 100 fish species in its waters.

 50 nautical miles

-The La Maddalena Archipelago in Sardinia is a stunning collection of islands and rocky outcrops known for its stunning beaches, crystal-clear waters, and stunning mountain views.
-The archipelago is situated just off the coast of northern The best way to explore Sardinia is on a yacht charter.
+The La Maddalena Archipelago in Sardinia is a collection of islands and rocky outcrops known for beautiful beaches, crystal-clear waters, and scenic mountain views.
+The archipelago is just off the coast of northern Sardinia.

 A must-see island is La Maddalena itself.
-Here you can explore the tiny, cobbled streets and quaint pastel-colored houses or relax on one of the many stunning sandy beaches.
-The island also has a variety of restaurants serving delicious local cuisine, as well as some great shopping opportunities.
+Explore the tiny, cobbled streets and quaint pastel-colored houses.
+Or, relax on one of the many stunning sandy beaches.
+The island also has a variety of restaurants serving delicious local cuisine, as well as some excellent shopping opportunities.

-Suppose time allows the sail to Caprera, home to the Garibaldi Memorial Park, which houses the house of Giuseppe Garibaldi, Italy’s beloved general.
+If time allows, sail to Caprera, home to the Garibaldi Memorial Park.
+This park houses the residence of Giuseppe Garibaldi, Italy’s beloved general.
 There is plenty to explore here, including many historic buildings, memorials, and museums.
-You can also explore nearby smaller islands, such as Budelli, Spargi, and Santo Stefano.
+You can also explore smaller islands like Budelli, Spargi, and Santo Stefano nearby.